orospakr/diatropikon/README.md

 allow developers to fluidly manage their ops code, with easy access to a turing complete DSL, a compiled language like Go (particularly its lack of dynamic loading) bears too much impedance.
-Moreover, I found that Node struct a decent balance between bit easier for user onboarding (installation ease and repeatability), more friendly to the various major stakeholders in the Kubernetes ecosystem, while still being decent for asynchronocity and IO.
+Moreover, I found that Node struck a decent balance between being easier for user onboarding (installation ease and repeatability), friendliness for the various major stakeholders in the Kubernetes ecosystem, while still being decent for developing with.

 2. 20 megs of dependencies?!